amishpatel1994/computer-science-handbook/web_fundamentals/authentication.md

 - **Kerberos authentication**: Kerberos is a widely-used network authentication protocol that is designed to be secure and efficient.
 It uses strong encryption and involves a multi-step authentication process that is similar to NTLM.
 However, it is not as widely used on the web as some of the other authentication standards.

-- **OAuth**: OAuth (Open Authentication) is an open standard for authorization that is used to allow one service (such as a web application) to access resources owned by another service (such as a user's account on a social media platform).
+- **OAuth**: OAuth (Open Authorization) is an open standard for authorization that is used to allow one service (such as a web application) to access resources owned by another service (such as a user's account on a social media platform).
 OAuth is not technically an authentication protocol, as it does not verify the identity of the user.
 Instead, it allows a user to grant access to their resources to another service without sharing their login credentials.
 OAuth is widely used on the web and is supported by many popular social media and online service platforms.

+  Here's how OAuth works:

+  1. The user wants to log in to a third-party application using their existing account with a provider such as Google.
+  2. The user clicks the "Log in with Google" button on the third-party application.
+  3. The third-party application redirects the user to the Google login page.
+  4. The user logs in to Google and grants permission to the third-party application to access their data.
+  5. Google sends an authorization code to the third-party application.
+  6. The third-party application exchanges the authorization code for an access token.
+  7. The third-party application uses the access token to request data from Google on behalf of the user.
+  8. Google returns the requested data to the third-party application.

+  The authorization code to access token exchange is performed through a process called "authorization code grant."
+This process involves the following steps:

+  1. The third-party application sends a request to the authorization server (which is typically run by the provider such as Google or Facebook) to exchange the authorization code for an access token.
+This request is sent using an HTTP POST request and includes the following parameters:
+    * client_id: the client ID of the third-party application
+    * client_secret: the client secret of the third-party application
+    * code: the authorization code that was received from the authorization server
+    * redirect_uri: the redirect URI that was specified when the authorization code was originally requested
+    * grant_type: the grant type, which is set to authorization_code to indicate that an authorization code is being exchanged for an access token
+  2. The authorization server verifies the request and, if it is valid, sends an HTTP POST response containing the access token and possibly other information such as the token type and expiration time.
+  3. The third-party application receives the access token and can use it to request data on behalf of the user.

+  It's important to note that the authorization code is only valid for a short period of time (typically a few minutes) and can only be exchanged once for an access token.
+This helps to ensure the security of the process by preventing the authorization code from being intercepted and used by an attacker.

 - **OpenID Connect**: OpenID Connect is an authentication protocol that is built on top of OAuth.
 It allows a user to authenticate with an identity provider (such as Google or Facebook) and then use that authentication to access resources on other websites that support OpenID Connect.